 Lena Newman is 17, her best friend’s a cheerleader, her boyfriend’s a football player, and as far as everyone is concerned, her life is sorted.
 But that’s before she befriends the new girl.
 Juliet is confident, slightly damaged, drop-dead gorgeous and a lesbian.

 Lena realizes that her interest goes beyond just friendship.
 She sets off on a path of self-discovery where the loyalty of those closest to her will be tested.
-Get a copy: Book Depository / Read reviews: Goodreads
+Read reviews: Goodreads

 WHAT I LIKED